 Repo Series No. 1 was established in September 2012 to facilitate the Bank's ongoing liquidity management.
 The Bank transfers eligible mortgage receivables to Repo Series No. 1 and simultaneously purchases the RMBS issued by the Series.
 The senior RMBS, which are rated Aaa(sf) by Moody's, are eligible for sale and repurchase transactions with the RBA and as such enhance the liquidity position of the Bank.
-During the financial year \$321 million of eligible mortgage receivables were transferred to the DBL Trust Repo Series No. 1 (2021: nil).
+During the financial year no further eligible mortgage receivables were transferred to the DBL Trust Repo Series No. 1 (2022: \$321 million).

-Series 2015-1PP was established in December 2015.
-The Bank transferred \$150.0 million of eligible mortgages to Series 2015-1PP, with Senior A class RMBS issued to a third party, and subordinate B class RMBS issued to the Bank.
+Series 2015-1PP was established in December 2015, when the Bank transferred \$150.0 million of eligible mortgages to Series 2015-1PP, with Senior A class RMBS issued to a third party, and subordinate B class RMBS issued to the Bank.

 ANZ Warehouse Series was established in March 2018.
-During the financial year, \$78.0 million of eligible mortgage receivables were transferred to the ANZ Warehouse (2021: \$98.1 million) with Senior A class RMBS issued to ANZ and subordinate B class RMBS issued to the Bank.
+During the financial year, \$207.6 million of eligible mortgage receivables were transferred to the ANZ Warehouse (2022: \$78.0 million) with Senior A class RMBS issued to ANZ and subordinate B class RMBS issued to the Bank.

-Salute Series 2021-1 was established in April 2021.
-The Bank transferred \$297.6 million of eligible mortgage receivables to Salute Series 2021-1, with \$300 million of RMBS issued to third parties.
+Salute Series 2021-1 was established in April 2021, when the Bank transferred \$297.6 million of eligible mortgage receivables to Salute Series 2021-1, with \$300 million of RMBS issued to third parties (2022: \$300 million).
 This represented the Bank's inaugural public RMBS transaction, and one that meets APRA's operational requirements for regulatory capital relief under APS 120 Securitisation.